phluid61/internet-drafts/http2-encoded-data/draft.md

 willingness to receive ENCODED\_DATA frames that are encoded using the schemes identified in its payload.

+ACCEPT\_ENCODED\_DATA always apply to a connection, never a single stream.
+The stream identifier for an ACCEPT\_ENCODED\_DATA frame MUST be zero (0x0).
+If an endpoint receives an ACCEPT\_ENCODED\_DATA frame whose stream identifier field is anything other than 0x0, the endpoint MUST respond with a connection error (({{I-D.ietf-httpbis-http2}}, Section 5.4.1) of type PROTOCOL\_ERROR.

 The payload length of an ACCEPT\_ENCODED\_DATA frame MUST be an exact multiple of 16 bits (2 bytes).
 An endpoint that receives an ACCEPT\_ENCODED\_DATA frame with an odd length MUST treat this as a connection error ({{I-D.ietf-httpbis-http2}}, Section 5.4.1) of type PROTOCOL\_ERROR.